Dole IPO drops more than 9% in first day of trading | ExBulletin

 Dole IPO drops more than 9% in first day of trading

-This was the company’s third attempt to go public, after an initial offering of 26 million shares for $ 20-23 on Tuesday, followed by a second share sale of 30.3 million shares for $ 16 to $ 17 Thursday.
-Friday’s IPO ended up selling just 25 million shares and raising $ 400 million in gross proceeds.
+This was the company’s third attempt to go public, after an initial offering of 26 million shares for $ 20-23 on Tuesday, followed by a second share sale of 30.3 million shares. for $ 16 to $ 17 Thursday. fridays Initial Public Offering ended up selling just 25 million shares and raising $ 400 million in gross proceeds.

-Why this is important: The IPO comes after Dole’s successful merger with Total Produce, a deal that was announced in February.
+Why this is important: the Initial Public Offering comes after Dole’s successful merger with Total Produce, a deal that was announced in February.
 According to its documents, the combined company generated net profit of $ 58 million and revenue of $ 2.3 billion in the first quarter of this year.
 Byrne says the iconic Dole brand positions the company to attract investors and generate future growth.

 Dole has already filed two publication requests in recent years.
 David H. Murdock privatized the company in 2003 to avoid bankruptcy, it was re-listed in 2009 and again private in 2013.
-A second IPO filing in 2017 was withdrawn the following year.
+A second Initial Public Offering the deposit in 2017 was withdrawn the following year.

-And after: The company intends to spend the money raised by the IPO on merger fees and debt repayment.
+And after: The company intends to spend the money raised by the Initial Public Offering on merger costs and pay off debt.
 Byrne says he doesn’t expect to see a material impact on Dole from an ongoing drought in California.
 The company owns more than 109,000 acres of land worldwide as of March of this year.

 Sources